ManifoldRG/MultiNet/README.md

 This repo provides the following capabilities:
 1. Download any or all datasets of what aims to be the largest consolidation of open-source vision-language + control/action (RL, Robotics) data
-2. Translate control data of various formats and from varioussources to a unified [Tensorflow Dataset format](https://www.tensorflow.org/datasets/api_docs/python/tfds).
+2. Translate control data of various formats and from various sources to a unified [Tensorflow Dataset format](https://www.tensorflow.org/datasets/api_docs/python/tfds).
-3. Evaluate the performance of GPT-4o, OpenVLA, and HuggingFace's JAT in a zero-shot setting on 20 OpenX Embodiment datasets using the benchmark released in [Multinet v0.1](https://github.com/ManifoldRG/MultiNet/releases/tag/v0.1).
+3. Evaluate the performance of GPT-4o, OpenVLA, and HuggingFace's JAT in a zero-shot setting on OpenX Embodiment datasets using the benchmark released in [Multinet v0.1](https://github.com/ManifoldRG/MultiNet/releases/tag/v0.1).
 4. A [general framework](https://github.com/ManifoldRG/MultiNet/tree/main/src/modules) for mapping VLMs to other modality classes, with particular emphasis on action spaces.
 This framework allows one to adapt a wide range of models to multiple types of tasks or datasets for scaling effectively while reducing the amount of engineering effort required.
 In MultiNet v0.1, GenESIS is used to evaluate GPT-4-o on the OpenX datasets.

-As a part of Multinet v0.1, we also release[μGATO](https://github.com/eihli/mugato) - a small, simple, open-source implementation of what is described in DeepMind's GATO paper.
+As a part of Multinet v0.1, we also release [μGATO](https://github.com/eihli/mugato) - a small, simple, open-source implementation of what is described in DeepMind's GATO paper.
 This is our first step towards building a multimodal generalist action model.

 ## 🚀 Getting Started